azuenko/zmey/README.md

 ### Status

-Zmey is in its early development stage.
-Current version is good for launching algorithms, and do some simple failure simulation.
+Zmey is in its alpha state.
+Current version is good for launching algorithms, and doing some failure simulation.
+It is capable of creating systems with different types of processes (client/sever, corrent/Byzantine server, etc), and doing some basic live reconfiguration.
+Next releases will primarily focus on stability and performance optimizations.

-Next releases expect to receive new nice features, such as:
+Also, new nice features expected, such as:

-* live reconfiguration, including adding/removing processes
+* live reconfiguration (removing/replacing) processes
 * advanced network simulation (selective message drop and reordering)
-* multiple `Process` implementations in a single network to simulate Byzantine fault tolerant algorithms
-* performance opmitisations for scaled networks